North American Cordillera: Pacific Border Province in contiguous U.S.

 The Olympic Mountains is a mountain range on the Olympic Peninsula of western Washington in the United States.
-The mountains, part of the Pacific Coast Ranges, are not especially high – Mount Olympus is the highest at 7962 ft – but the western slopes of the Olympics rise directly out of the Pacific Ocean and are the wettest place in the 48 contiguous states.
+The mountains, part of the Pacific Coast Ranges, are not especially high – Mount Olympus is the highest at 7962 ft – but the western slopes of the Olympics rise directly out of the Pacific Ocean and are the wettest place in the contiguous 48 states.
 Most of the mountains are protected within the bounds of the Olympic National Park.

+South of the Olympics lies the Chehalis River valley representing a break in elevation and drainages, followed by the Willapa Hills.
+The highest peak in the Willapa Hills is Boistfort Peak with an elevation of 3113 ft.
+This region represents the lowest of the upland areas in the Pacific Coast Ranges.

 The Oregon Coast Range is the part of the Coast Range system that is denoted as between the mouth of the Columbia River and the Middle Fork Coquille River.
 It is about 200 mi long.
 The highest peak is Marys Peak, at 4101 ft.

 The California Coast Ranges are one of the eleven traditional geomorphic provinces of California.
-This province includes several – but not all – mountain ranges along the California coast (the Transverse Ranges, Peninsular Ranges and the Klamath Mountains are not included).
+This province includes several – but not all – mountain ranges along the California coast (the Transverse Ranges, Peninsular Ranges, and Klamath Mountains are not included).